indosandi/DataEngCh/README.md

 # DataEngCh

 Source code intended to solve code challenge of insight data engineering.
 All main code is inside src folder.
-There are 4 main filse and the files is structured with simple package so that it is easier to be reviewed.
+There are 4 main files and the files are structured with simple package so that it is easier to be reviewed.

 ### Library
 I am using java library to handle JSON file.
 The jar "json-simple-1.1.1.jar" is included inside src/lib folder.
 Basically by downloading / cloning repo, all library is included and no need to download it from separate server.
 However, incase it were needed, I got the package from https://code.google.com/archive/p/json-simple/